Click to learn more about identifying invasive species

 Additional information:

-MSU Extension - Clean Boats Clean Waters FAQ
+MSU Extension - Clean Boats Clean Waters

 michigan.gov website